Our Team in Malawi

 UN Resident Coordinator for Malawi

-Ms. Adda-Dontoh is the UN Resident Coordinator for Malawi since 10 December 2022.
-She is a peacebuilding and development practitioner with over 30 years of service in national public service, non-governmental organizations and the United Nations, focusing on fragile, transitional and humanitarian contexts in Ghana, Philippines, Nigeria, Malawi, Gambia and Bangladesh.
+Ms. Rebecca (Becky) Adda-Dontoh of Ghana has been the UN Resident Coordinator in Malawi since 10th December 2022.
+She is a Communications, Peacebuilding and Development practitioner with a cumulative 30+ years of service with national public service, civil society/NGOs and the UN, in development, conflict, transitional and humanitarian contexts in Ghana, Philippines, Nigeria, Malawi, The Gambia and Bangladesh.

 Bernadette Mazarura Mukonyora